Policy

 System

-The Sanyo Chemical Group has established an Environment and Safety Group at each factory for occupational safety and health, security, and disaster prevention at each of its production bases.
-The Environment and Safety Dept.’s Safety Promotion Group directs and supervises all production sites, including research laboratories, the Head Office, branch offices, and sales and marketing offices.
+The Sanyo Chemical Group has established an Environment and Safety Group at each factory for occupational safety, health, and accident prevention at each of its production bases.
+The Environment and Safety Dept.’s Safety Promotion Group directs and supervises all production bases, including research laboratories, the Head Office, branch offices, and sales and marketing offices.

-In case of an emergency, a local emergency task force is established in the region where the emergency has occurred.
-Should a large-scale earthquake or other wide-area disaster occur, the Business Continuity (BC) Task Force will be set up at the Head Office to implement support and reconstruction activities on a company-wide level under the control of the General Manager of the Environment and Safety Headquarters designated by the President.
+In case of an emergency, a local emergency task force will be established in the region where the emergency has occurred.
+Should other wide-area disaster such as a large-scale earthquake occur, the Business Continuity (BC) Task Force will be set up at the Head Office to implement support and reconstruction activities on a company-wide level under the control of the General Manager of the Environment and Safety Headquarters designated by the President.

 System Diagram